 This plant really caught our attention because of its elegant, colorful pitchers.
 Each pitcher has a long neck and a bulbous base.
 The upper pitchers are also equally elegant, like a Grecian urn.

 Of all the hybrids in our collection, this is by far the easiest to grow.
 It grows vigorously and produces lots of pitchers during the growing season.
 It is also the first to produce pitchers in spring and the last to drop its pitchers in winter.
 It grows very well as a houseplant and is suitable for first-time growers.

 Plants You Receive

-The last photo is representative of the plants for sale.
+Photos are for descriptive purposes only.
 Pitchers may or may not be present at the time of shipping.